area73/particle-system-es6/README.md

-# PArticle System ES6 Object Oriented Vs Functional PAaadigm
+# Particle System:  ES6 Object Oriented Vs Functional Paradigm

 This is a particle system, with no dependencies pure vanilla Javascript.

 There are right now 3 branches:
-  `version-0` is an Object Oriented ES6 clases & modules version.
+  `version-0` is an Object Oriented ES6 classes & modules version.
 It is the minimum version
     to work with .
     `version-0-functional` , same version but without classes and in a functional approach, not optimised